4GeeksAcademy/master-javascript-programming-exercises/exercises/159.2-FashionInventory-B/README.md

 ## 📝 Instrucciones

-This exercise is "Fashion Inventory A".

-However, DO NOT paste the code from before.
+DO NOT paste the code from before.
 Tackle each problem on your own.

-It's the same inventory data structure as before:
+It's the same inventory data structure as before.
+You have a fashion catalog, an inventory of items from various high-fashion designers.
+Each designer has a lineup of shoes.
+Each shoe has a name and price an it look like this:

 ```Js
 var inventory = [